 Andreoli Faculty Service Award

-This award honors a CSU faculty member who has made outstanding contributions to the development of biotechnology in the California State University.
-The award is named after Professor Anthony Andreoli (CSU, Los Angeles) who believed that it was his responsibility to do everything he could in order to provide similar opportunities for others.
+This award honors a CSU faculty member who has made outstanding contributions to the development of biotechnology-relevant programs in the California State University.
+The award is named after Professor Anthony Andreoli (CSU, Los Angeles).
+Because Dr. Andreoli felt fortunate that life had provided him with many opportunities, he believed that it was his responsibility to do everything he could in order to provide similar opportunities for others.

 Don Eden Graduate Student Research Award

 This award is designed to foster excellence in graduate student research throughout the CSU system in biotechnology-related research.
 It is named after Professor Don Eden (San Francisco State University) who held his students, colleagues and himself to the highest standards of excellence in research.

 This Idea-to-Product (I2P) competition involves teams of students (science, engineering and business) applying creative thought to a biotechnology (idea) and developing a market application (product) for that biotechnology.

 This system-wide award recognizes a CSU faculty researcher who has demonstrated outstanding scientific achievement in the life sciences and biotechnology.

 CSUPERB has partnered with the Doris A. Howell Foundation for Women's Health Research to co-fund $3500 Research Scholars Awards for CSU undergraduate researchers.

 This award is aimed at fostering excellence in undergraduate student research throughout the CSU system in biotechnology-related research.
 The award is named after Dean Glenn Nagel (CSU, Long Beach), who worked throughout his career to promote high-quality undergraduate research.